Uncomputability of Phase Diagrams: Conclusions

-One of the main aims of this work was as a first foray into the study of the complexity of phase transitions.
-Quantum phase transitions are one of the best studied, but poorly understood, physical phenomena.
-We envision this work can be extended in several directions:
+One of the main aims of this work was as a first foray into the rigorous study of the computability and computational complexity of phase transitions.
+Quantum phase transitions are one of the best studied physical phenomena, but still incompletely understood.
+We anticipate that this work can be extended in several directions:

 \textbf{Uncomputablity in 1D.} Here we have only studied phase diagrams in 2D.
 As described in \ref{Sec:Marker_Hamiltonian}, our construction has relied on the fact we can encode a classical Turing Machine into 2D tilings.
 This is not possible in 1D.
 However, since 1D systems tend to be fundamentally easier to solve than 2D systems, it may still be the case that the phase diagram of a 1D system is computable.
-However, given the undecidability of the spectral gap in 1D \cite{Bausch_1D_Undecidable}, it would not be unexpected that computing the phase diagram in 1D is also uncomputable.
+However, given the undecidability of the spectral gap in 1D \cite{Bausch_1D_Undecidable}, it would not be unexpected that computing phase diagrams of 1D systems can also be shown to be uncomputable.

-\textbf{More Realistic Systems.} The complexity of determining the critical value of $\varphi$ at which the quantum phase transition occurs.
-This work has shown it is in general undecidable, but for more physically realistic systems---for example those with smaller Hilbert space dimension---does this remain the case?
+\textbf{More Realistic Systems.} This work has shown that determining phase diagrams is in general uncomputable.
+But does this remain the case for any physically realistic systems---for example those with smaller Hilbert space dimension or interactions limited to a certain form?

-\textbf{Finite Systems.} In this work we have only studied phase diagrams in the thermodynamic limit; naturally, those cannot occur in reality.
+\textbf{Finite Systems.} In this work we have only studied phase diagrams in the thermodynamic limit.
 Yet for any finite-sized system, determining any property is necessarily decidable (as we can simply diagonalise the Hamiltonian).
-A natural question is thus what we can say about the complexity of determining phases and phase parameters for finite system sizes, for a suitable notion of phase transitions in this context.
+A natural question is thus what we can say about the complexity of determining phases and phase parameters for finite system sizes, for a suitable notion of phase transition in this context.

-We do not know the limits for which the properties of condensed matter systems become decidable.
-However, the study of these limits has potentially far-reaching consequences for high-energy physics and quantum chemistry, among other areas.